 Entergy blames squirrel for major outage in New Orleans area Friday

-NEW ORLEANS - Thousands of Entergy customers were without power Friday after a squirrel caused an electrical short.
+NEW ORLEANS - For the second time in three days, thousands of Entergy customers in New Orleans were left without power after an animal caused an electrical short.

 The map also indicated that power was restored to nearly all those affected before 3 p.m.